Rethinking Gauss-Newton for learning over-parameterized models: Convergence analysis

-\end{prop} \cref{prop:blow-up_jacobian_pseudo_inverse} shows that $a_t$ can remain bounded at all times provided that $\Delta_0 a_0^2$ is small enough, a quantity that depends only on the initial conditions.
-Moreover, it also shows that making the product $\Delta_0 a_0$ small enough at initialization ensures that $w_t$ remains in a ball of radius $R$ around $w_0$.
-We exploit these two consequences in the next proposition to provide conditions on $w_0$ that guarantee the absence of finite-time blow-up. \begin{prop} Let $R$ be any positive number.
-Set $\epsilon = \frac{1}{2}\zeta^{-1}\min(R,C_R^{-1})$ and let $w_0$ be an $\epsilon$-optimal initialization as in \cref{def:epsilon_optimal_init}.
-Then \cref{eq:preconditioned_flow} is defined at all times, i.e. $T = +\infty$, the objective $\mathcal{L}(f_{w_t})$ converges at a linear rate to $0$ according to \cref{eq:linear_convergence} and the parameters $w_t$ remain within a ball $\mathcal{B}(w_0,R)$ of radius $R$ centered around $w_0$. \end{prop} \cref{prop:global_convergence} essentially says that, provided the initial condition optimizes the objective well enough (as measured by the initial gradient norm $\Delta_0$), the dynamics never blows-up and converge at a linear rate in terms of the objective $\mathcal{L}(f_{w_t})$.
-As discussed in \cref{sec:over-parametrized}, it is important to note that such good initialization can always be obtained by optimizing the final layer $v$ only while keeping the remaining parameters fixed to $u_0$.
+then \cref{eq:preconditioned_flow} is defined at all times, i.e.\ $T {=} +\infty$, the objective $\mathcal{L}(f_{w_t})$ converges at a linear rate to $0$ according to \cref{eq:linear_convergence} and the parameters $w_t$ remain within a ball of radius $R$ centered around $w_0$. \end{prop} \cref{prop:global_convergence} essentially states that the dynamics never blow up, and hence, converge globally at the linear rate in \cref{eq:linear_convergence} by \cref{prop:convergence_no_blow_up}, provided the hidden features are diverse enough and the initial linear weights optimize the objective well enough.
+As discussed in \cref{sec:over-parameterized}, the first condition on the hidden weights $u_0$ typically holds for a Gaussian initialization when the data are non-degenerate.
+Additionally, the near-optimality condition on the linear weights $v_0$ can always be guaranteed by optimizing the linear weights while keeping the hidden ones fixed.

+{\bf Remark 1.} In the proof of \cref{prop:global_convergence}, we show that the occurrence of a finite-time blow-up is tightly related to the Neural Tangent Kernel matrix $A_{w_t}$ becoming singular at $t$ increases which causes the vector field $\Phi$ to diverge.
+When the NTK matrix $A_{w_t}$ at time $t$ is forced to remain close to the initial one $A_{w_0}$, as is the case in the NTK limit considered in \cite{Cai:2019}, one can expect that the singular values of $A_{w_t}$ remain bounded away from $0$ since this is already true for $A_{w_0}$.
+Therefore, the main technical challenge is the study, performed in \cref{prop:blow-up_jacobian_pseudo_inverse,prop:dynamics_norm_pseudo_inverse,prop:dynamics_norm_pseudo_inverse_bound} of \cref{sec:control_ntk}, of the time evolution of the eigenvalues of $A_{w_t}$ in the \emph{mean-field limit}, where $A_{w_t}$ is allowed to differ significantly from the initial NTK matrix $A_{w_0}$.
+The final step is to deduce that, while the weights $w_t$ are allowed to be in a ball centered in $w_0$ of arbitrarily large radius $R$, the singular values remain bounded away from $0$ provided the initial linear weights $v_0$ satisfy the condition in \cref{eq:optimality_cond}.